-1. Chronic risk.
-Using the TMRC exposure assumptions described above, EPA has concluded that aggregate exposure to tebufenozide from food will utilize 31% of the RfD for the U.S. population.
-The major identifiable subgroup with the highest aggregate exposure is infants or children, which is discussed below.
+- 1. Chronic risk.
+Using the ARC exposure assumptions described above, EPA has concluded that aggregate exposure to endothall from food and drinking water will utilize 15.4% of the RfD for the U.S. population.
+The major identifiable subgroup with the highest aggregate exposure is Children 1 to 6 Years Old, discussed below.
 EPA generally has no concern for exposures below 100% of the RfD because the RfD represents the level at or below which daily aggregate dietary exposure over a lifetime will not pose appreciable risks to human health.
-Despite the potential for exposure to tebufenozide in drinking water and from non-dietary, non-occupational exposure, EPA does not expect the aggregate exposure to exceed 100% of the RfD.
-Since there are no non-dietary nonoccupational exposure scenarios for tebufenozide, there are no additional exposure from those routes.
-EPA concludes that there is a reasonable certainty that no harm will result from aggregate exposure to tebufenozide residues.
+Despite the potential for exposure to endothall from nondietary, non-occupational exposure, EPA does not expect the aggregate exposure to exceed 100% of the RfD.
+EPA concludes that there is a reasonable certainty that no harm will result from acute aggregate exposure to endothall residues. - 2.
+Short- and intermediate-term risk.
+Short- and intermediate-term aggregate exposure takes into account chronic dietary food and water (considered to be a background exposure level) plus indoor and outdoor residential exposure.